Yuxing0610/Gender_Bias_Analysis/README.md

 - How do the answers of the above three questions evolve along with time?
 - Are there any different trends on these gender equality questions in different aspects of topics(e.g. Politics, Health, Art, etc.)?
 - An interesting follow-up question can be: are there any differences between the Democratic Party members and Republican Party members regarding the use of masculine language( based on this related research: [Linking Gender, Language, and Partisanship: Developing a Database of Masculine and Feminine Words](https://journals.sagepub.com/doi/10.1177/1065912919874883)
-- What kind of social attention the topic of gender equality receives and what are people's attitudes towards gender equality (optimistic, pessimistic, pro, anti)？
+- What kind of social attention the topic of gender equality receives and what are people's attitudes towards gender equality？

 ## Proposed additional datasets